sdras/JAMstack-Workshop/README.md

 # JAMstack Netlify Workshop

 This repo houses the materials and resources for the JAMstack workshop using Vue and Netlify.
 This course assumes some familiarity with Vue.js.
+I use my own [vue-vs-code-snippets](https://marketplace.visualstudio.com/items?itemName=sdras.vue-vscode-snippets) in this course.

 Author: Sarah Drasner